 Guidance on the expansion of early years provision via Flying Start, from September 2022.

-1. What are the plans to meet the Programme for Government commitment to deliver a phased expansion of early years provision to include all 2 year olds, with a particular emphasis on strengthening Welsh medium provision?
+- What are the plans to meet the Programme for Government commitment to deliver a phased expansion of early years provision to include all two year olds, with a particular emphasis on strengthening Welsh medium provision?

-The first phase of the expansion, started in September 2022, and includes all four elements of Flying Start: funded part-time, high-quality childcare for 2 year olds; parenting support; enhanced health visitor support; and support for speech, language and communication.
+Phase 1 of the expansion commenced in September 2022 and concluded in March 2023.
+It included all four elements of Flying Start: funded part-time, high-quality childcare for two year olds; parenting support; enhanced health visitor support; and support for speech, language and communication.

-Families newly eligible for Flying Start will be contacted by their local authorities.
+Families newly eligible for Flying Start childcare in Phase 2 will be contacted by their local authorities.

-2. Why should people take up the phase one offer?
+- Why should people take up the Flying Start childcare offer?

 Those eligible will receive 12.5 hours of funded, high-quality childcare per week for 39 weeks of the year.
 The Flying Start childcare workforce is qualified to support children’s development and supplement the nurturing traditionally provided by parents / carers.